MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-concepts.md

 When backing up passwords to Active Directory, managed local account passwords are stored on the computer object.
 These passwords are secured using two mechanisms.
 The first line of security is the Active Directory access control lists (ACLs) that are configured on the computer object's containing Organizational Unit (OU), and then inherited onto the computer object itself.
 You can specify who can read the various password attributes using the `Set-LapsADReadPasswordPermission` cmdlet.
 (Similarly, you can specify who can read and set the password expiration time attribute using the `Set-LapsADResetPasswordPermission` cmdlet.)

 The second line of password security uses the AD password encryption feature.
 AD password encryption does require that your Active Directory domain is running at Windows Server 2016 Domain Functional Level (DFL) or later.
-Once enabled, the password is first encrypted so that only a specified group (or user) is able to decrypt it.
+Once enabled, the password is first encrypted so that only a specific AD security principal (a group or user) is able to decrypt it.
 The encryption of the password occurs on the managed device itself prior to sending the password to Active Directory.

 > [!IMPORTANT]
 > Microsoft highly recommends that you enable password encryption when storing your Windows LAPS passwords in Active Directory.